-The June 30, 2021 valuation was rolled forward to determine the June 30, 2022 total pension liability, based on the following actuarial methods and assumptions:
+The June 30, 2022 valuation was rolled forward to determine the June 30, 2023 total pension liability, based on the following actuarial methods and assumptions:

-Í.

-Actuarial Cost Method Entry Age Actuarial Cost Method

-Actuarial Assumptions

-Discount Rate 6.90%

-Inflation 2.30%

-Salary Increases Varies by entry age and service

-Mortality Rate Table 1 Derived using CalPERS' membership data for all funds

-Post Retirement Benefit Increase The lesser of contract COLA or 2.30% until Purchasing Power Protection Allowance floor on purchasing power applies, 2.30% thereafter
+Actuarial Cost Method Entry Age Actuarial Cost Method Actuarial Assumptions Discount Rate 6.90% Price Inflation 2.30% Salary Increases Varies by entry age and service Mortality Rate Table 1 Derived using CalPERS' membership data for all funds Post Retirement Benefit Increase The lesser of contract COLA or 2.30% until Purchasing Power Protection Allowance floor on purchasing power applies, 2.30% thereafter

-1

-1 The mortality table used was developed based on CalPERS-specific data.
-The probabilities of mortality are based on the 2021 CalPERS Experience Study for the period from 2001 to 2019.
-Pre-retirement and Post-retirement mortality rates include generational mortality improvement using 80% of Scale MP-2020 published by the Society of Actuaries.
-For more details on this table, please refer to the CalPERS Experience Study and Review of Actuarial Assumptions report from November 2021 that can be found on the CalPERS website.
+1The mortality table used was developed based on CalPERS-specific data.
+The probabilities of mortality are based on the 2021 CalPERS Experience Study and Review of Actuarial Assumptions.
+Mortality rates incorporate full generational mortality improvement using 80% of Scale MP-2020 published by the Society of Actuaries.
+For more details on this table, please refer to the 2021 experience study report from November 2021 that can be found on the CalPERS website.